microsoft/vscode-docs/docs/getstarted/settings.md

   // Controls whether npm scripts should be automatically detected.
   "npm.autoDetect": "on",

-  // Enable running NPM scripts contained in a folder from the Explorer context menu.
+  // Enable running npm scripts contained in a folder from the Explorer context menu.
   "npm.enableRunFromFolder": false,

   // Enable an explorer view for npm scripts when there is no top-level 'package.json' file.